Hotmoka/hotmoka/README.md

 to execute anonymous transactions.
 We do not advocate the use of anonymity here, but it is true that, sometimes, one wants to remain anonymous and still receive a payment.

-> Anonymicity is often used for illegal actions such as ransomware and blackmailing.
+> Anonymity is often used for illegal actions such as ransomware and blackmailing.
 > We are against such actions.
 This section simply shows that anonymity can be achieved
 > in Hotmoka as well, although it is a bit harder than with other blockchains.